Expensify/App/PR_REVIEW_CHECKLIST.md

         2. Do that refactor first (as a separate job, if it qualifies), merge it, test for regressions.
         3. Proceed with the original issue.

-# Time to submit!
+# Submit / approve the PR

-While the steps above can be tedious to follow the first time you submit / review a PR, over time they become more natural.
-The goal is not to waste everyone's time reviewing PRs, the goal is to have the best product, with the best engineers writing the best code.
+While the steps above can be tedious to follow the first time you submit or review a PR, over time they will become more natural.
+The goal of these steps is to make sure we create the best product, with the best engineers writing the best code.